Lucyjpjones/lj-fscr/testing.md

     <img src="media/404-page.png">

 #### Navigation bar

+- [x] The user can toggle the menu by clicking on the menu/close icon
+- [x] The user can close the menu when open by clicking outside the menu area
+- [x] The 'about' link on main dropdown menu directs the user to the about page
+- [x] The 'meet the coaches' link on main dropdown menu directs the user to the meet the coaches page
+- [x] The 'products' link on main dropdown menu directs the user to the products page displaying all products
+- [x] The 'programmes' link on main dropdown menu directs the user to the programmes page displaying all programmes
+- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
+- [x] If the user is logged in, the 'blog' link on main dropdown menu directs the user to the blog page
+- [x] If the user is not logged in, the 'forum' link on main dropdown menu directs the user to the register page
+- [x] If the user is logged in, the 'forum' link on main dropdown menu directs the user to the forum page
+- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
+- [x] If the user clicks the 'contact' link they are directed to the contact form on the homepage
-- [x] All links on main `dropdown menu` direct the user to the expected page
+- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
+- [x] The 'Join now' link is only visible on the main menu when a user is not logged in
 - [x] Clicking the `brand logo` from any page on the site navigates the user back to the homepage
 - [x] `Search bar` showing the correct format based on device size
-- [x] After entering keywords and hitting enter or the `search icon`, user is directed to the search page template with logical results
+- [x] After entering keywords and hitting enter or the `search icon`, user is directed to the search page template with appropriate results
+- [x] If user enters a keyword with no results the correct message is displayed
 - [x] When not logged, under the `profile icon` user has the options of 'register' and 'login'
 - [x] When logged in, under the `profile icon` user has the options of 'My profile' and 'logout'
 - [x] When logged in as admin, under the `profile icon` user has the added options of 'product management' and 'programme management'